Causes of World War II: Failure of the League of Nations

 The League of Nations was an international peacekeeping organization founded in 1919 with the explicit goal of preventing future wars.
 The League's methods included disarmament, collective security, the settlement of disputes between countries by negotiations and diplomacy and the improvement of global welfare.
 The diplomatic philosophy behind the League represented a fundamental shift in thought from the preceding century.
 The old philosophy of "concert of nations", which grew out of the Congress of Vienna (1815), saw Europe as a shifting map of alliances among nation-states, which created a balance of power that was maintained by strong armies and secret agreements.
 Under the new philosophy, the League would act as a government of governments, with the role of settling disputes between individual nations in an open and legalist forum.
 Despite Wilson's advocacy, the United States never joined the League of Nations.

-The League lacked an armed force of its own and so depended on member nations to enforce its resolutions, uphold economic sanctions that the League ordered or provide an army when needed for the League to use.
-However, individual governments were often very reluctant to do so.
-After numerous notable successes and some early failures in the 1920s, the League ultimately proved incapable of preventing aggression by the Axis powers in the 1930s.
-The reliance upon unanimous decisions, the lack of an independent body of armed forces and the continued self-interest of its leading members meant that the failure was arguably inevitable.
+The League lacked an armed force of its own and so depended on member nations to enforce its resolutions, uphold economic sanctions that the League ordered.
+However, individual governments were very reluctant to do so.
+No military forces were involved in the 1920s when several notable small successes and some early failures happened.
+In the 1930s, there was only one use of military force, the peaceful 1935 Saar status referendum.
+The League proved incapable of preventing aggression by Italy against Ethiopia.
+The reliance upon unanimous decisions, the lack of an independent body of armed forces and the continued self-interest of its leading members meant that historians agree that failure was inevitable.